Business and Basis of Presentation (Policies)

 orders, school closures and mandatory restrictions on

 non-essentialbusinesses and services that has adversely affected workforces, economies, and financial markets resulting in a significant economic downturn.
-We have experienced declining revenues from advertising, programming, events and book sales.
-Several advertisers have reduced or ceased advertising spend due to the outbreak and stay at home orders that effectively shut many businesses down.
-This was particularly true within our broadcast segment which derives substantial revenue from local advertisers who have been particularly hard hit due to social distancing and government interventions.
+We experienced declining revenues from advertising, programming, events and book sales.
+Several advertisers reduced or ceased advertising spend due to the outbreak and

 While this disruption is currently expected to be temporary, there is considerable uncertainty around the duration.
 We are actively monitoring the

 COVID-19situation and its impact in the markets we serve.
-Although advertising improved toward the end of the second quarter of 2020, it remains significantly below the prior year.
+Although advertising revenue continues to improve from the lowest point during April and May of this year, it remains significantly below the prior year.
 The exact timing and pace of the recovery is not determinable as certain markets have reopened, some of which have since experienced a resurgence of

 COVID-19’sspread and evolution, it is impossible to predict the total impact that the pandemic will have on our business.
 If public and private entities continue to enforce restrictive measures, the material adverse effect on our business, results of operations, financial condition and cash flows could persist.

-The maximum amount available under our Asset Based Loan (“ABL”) Facility declined from $26.0 million at March 31, 2020 to $23.2 million at June 30, 2020 of which $19.0 million was outstanding at June 30, 2020 compared to $14.0 million outstanding at March 31,2020.
 Future availability under our credit facility is contingent upon our eligible receivable balance that is negatively impacted by lower revenues and longer days to collect.
 Availability under the ABL is subject to a borrowing base consisting of (a) 90% of the eligible accounts receivable plus (b) a calculated amount based on the value of certain real property.
-In response to these developments, beginning in March and continuing throughout the second quarter of 2020, we have implemented several measures to reduce costs and conserve cash to ensure that we have adequate cash to meet our debt servicing requirements, including:
+The maximum amount available under our Asset Based Loan (“ABL”) Facility declined from $26.4 million at December 31, 2019 to $22.2 million at September 30, 2020, of which $16.6 million was outstanding at September 30, 2020 compared to $12.4 million outstanding at December 31, 2019.
+In response to these developments, beginning in March and continuing to date, we have implemented several measures to reduce costs and conserve cash to ensure that we have adequate cash to meet our debt servicing requirements, including:

 On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security Act (the “CARES Act”) was signed into law.
 The CARES Act provides opportunities for additional liquidity, loan guarantees, and other government programs to support companies affected by the

 COVID-19pandemic continues beyond 2020.
-Based on our current and expected economic outlook and our current and expected funding needs, we believe that the borrowing capacity under our current credit facilities allows us to meet our ongoing operating requirements, fund necessary capital expenditures and satisfy our debt service requirements for at least the next twelve months, including the working capital deficit at June 30, 2020.
+Based on our current and expected economic outlook and our current and expected funding needs, we believe that the borrowing capacity under our current credit facilities, together with cash on hand, allows us to meet our ongoing operating requirements, fund necessary capital expenditures and satisfy our debt service requirements for at least the next twelve months, including the working capital deficit at September 30, 2020.
 Based on our current assessment, we believe that we have the ability to meet our obligations as they come due for one year from the issuance of these financial statements.

 We continue to review and consider any available potential benefit under the CARES Act for which we qualify.
 We cannot predict the manner in which such benefits or any of the other benefits described herein will be allocated or administered and we cannot assure you that we will be able to access such benefits in a timely manner or at all.
 If the U.S. government or any other governmental authority agrees to provide such aid under the CARES Act or any other crisis relief assistance it may impose certain requirements on the recipients of the aid, including restrictions on executive officer compensation, dividends, prepayment of debt, limitations on debt and other similar restrictions that will apply for a period of time after the aid is repaid or redeemed in full.